RSpec 2.14 is released!

 - Reverts fix for out-of-order

-definitions in controller specs after the issue was fixed upstream in rspec-core.
+letdefinitions in controller specs after the issue was fixed upstream in rspec-core.
 (Andy Lindeman) - Fixes deprecation warning when using

-runs correctly when spec files exist at the top level of the spec/ directory.
+expect(Model).to have(n).recordswith Rails 4.
+(Andy Lindeman) rake statsruns correctly when spec files exist at the top level of the spec/ directory.
 (Benjamin Fleischer)